all-of-us/raw-data-repository/docs.md

-The ParticipantSummary resource represents an aggregated view of relevant participant details, including data from consent (name, contact information), from PPI modules (a status indicating whether the participant has completed each questionnaire), basic demographics (age, gender, race, and ethnicity).
+The ParticipantSummary resource represents an aggregated view of relevant participant details, including data from consent (name, contact information), from PPI modules (a status indicating whether the participant has completed each questionnaire), basic demographics (age, gender, race).

 The summary includes the following fields: